mrismanaziz/Reforestation/README.md

-## Every night at 11:11, I make a wish that someone will come fix my broken clock.
+## I adopted my dog from a blacksmith.
+As soon as we got home he made a bolt for the door.